 Baked Lemon Chicken

-- TO STORE: Refrigerate leftovers in an airtight storage container for up to 4 days.
+- TO STORE: Refrigerate chicken breast in an airtight storage container for up to 3 days.

 - TO FREEZE: Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Join today and start saving your favorite recipes